Updated

 - Receiving firm’s IRA transfer paperwork

 The amount of time it takes to transfer the assets depends on the type of account and when we receive the required documents.
-In most cases, it can take 2-4 weeks to complete the transfer from the date we receive the required paperwork in good order.
+In most cases, it can take up to 3 weeks to complete the transfer from the date we receive the required paperwork in good order.

 Other things to consider: